A Whisky tour of the Highlands & Islands 2018

 Let the fresh air and cool breezes restore you during our glorious morning cruise over Loch Linnhe.
 This our chance to take a peek at the resident seal population as well as – fingers crossed – some local golden and white-tailed eagles.
 We also drink in the incredible scenery of Ben Nevis and its surroundings.
 After lunch at a loch-side seafood restaurant we make a photo stop at the crumbling ruins of Old Inverlochy Castle, before the golden drams of the Ben Nevis Distillery beckon.
 A tasting in the shadow of Great Britain’s highest mountain crowns the day.

 It’s over the sea to Skye this morning, as the ferry carries us from Mallaig to Armadale, on the island’s southern shores.
 The journey alone is worth the trip, but the treats don’t stop there: instead our coach continues north, rewarding us with a visit to the Talisker Distillery in the gorgeous rural village of Carbost.
-Lunch brings us to the well-stocked Seumas Bar, with its collection of over 400 malts – you won’t be surprised to learn that this has been the winner of “Whisky Bar of the Year” for four years running!
+Later, we arrive at the well-stocked Seumas Bar, with its collection of over 400 malts – you won’t be surprised to learn that this has been the winner of “Whisky Bar of the Year” for four years running!